Field Theories for Loop-Erased Random Walks

 The result is surprising, since a simple $\phi^4$-type theory contains all necessary information to obtain the FRG fixed point of CDWs, a disordered system.
 It does not directly yield the renormalized 2-point function, or the physics of avalanches.
 As sketched on Fig.~\ref{f:sector-illustration}, our understanding is that the different field theories are not equivalent, but when restricted to the same {\em physical sector} make the same predictions.
 This opens a path to eventually tackle other systems which necessitate FRG via a simpler scalar field theory.

 Finally, the mapping of $\phi^4$-theory at $n=-2$ onto LERWs was done at a microscopic coupling $g=1$.
 Changing the latter to $p<1$ can be interpreted as a random walk where loops are erased with probability $p$.
 Since the RG fixed point is reached for any $0<p<1$, we conjecture that these {\em partially} loop-erased random walks are in the same universality class as LERWs.
 We propose taking $p$ close to 1 to measure the correction-to-scaling exponent $\omega$ precisely.
-While its $\epsilon$ expansion is known to 6-loop order \cite{KompanietsPanzer2017}, it is only slowly converging, and we estimate $\omega = 0.89 \pm 0.02$.
+While its $\epsilon$ expansion is known to 6-loop order \cite{KompanietsPanzer2017}, it is only slowly converging, and we estimate $\omega = 0.83 \pm 0.01$.

-\kaysubsection{Acknowledgements} It is a pleasure to thank E.~Br\'ezin, J.~Cardy, F.~David, K.~Gawedzki, P.~Grassberger, J.\ Jacobsen, A.~Nahum, S.~Rychkov, D.~Wilson and J.~Zinn-Justin for valuable discussions.
+\kaysubsection{Acknowledgements} It is a pleasure to thank E.~Br\'ezin, J.~Cardy, F.~David, K.~Gawedzki, P.~Grassberger, J.\ Jacobsen, M.V.~Kompaniets, A.~Nahum, S.~Rychkov, D.~Wilson and J.~Zinn-Justin for valuable discussions.

 [2]{\href{http://dx.doi.org/#1}{#2}} [1]{\href{http://arxiv.org/abs/#1}{#1}}